Renderers

 - move objects, the camera, lights, change materials etc.

-Thanks to smart updates, selecting / unselecting is just as fast on the ray-traced view as on any other one!
+Thanks to intelligent, selective updates, Spline editing, selecting / unselecting, exposure changes and so on, are just as fast on the ray-traced view as on any other one!

 • Powerful and fast cross-renderer shader interface (ray-tracer, Cg etc.).